This Keto Creamy Tuscan Zucchini Noodles with Sausage is packed full of flavor and veggie goodness for a deliciously low-carb one-pan dinner!

 You probably didn’t simmer the sauce long enough for it to reduce.
 No worries though as we have a great hack that can fix this in 2.2 seconds!
 Simply whisk in some cream cheese to the sauce to thicken it up.
 Heck, maybe even do this anyways!

-If you don’t have cream cheese on hand try turning up the stove up to a medium high heat to bring it to a simmer for a few more minutes.
+If you don’t have cream cheese on hand try turning up the stove up to medium-high heat.
+Allow the sauce to simmer for a few more minutes.

 What is the nutritional facts for this keto / low carb easy zucchini noodle recipe?